Rahix/tbot/doc/getting-started.rst

         ...

 To understand this line, we first need to get to know one of the core concepts of TBot:
-**Machines**.
+**Machines** (:class:`~tbot.machine.Machine`).
 Every host TBot interacts with is called a machine.
 That includes the labhost, which we use here, a buildhost where your code might be compiled, the board you are testing, or any other host you want TBot to connect to.
 There are different kinds of machine.
 Our labhost is special, because it is the base from where connections to other host are made.
 This allows TBot to only need one connection to one host for doing its task.

 Machines should always be used inside a ``with`` statement to ensure proper cleanup in any case.
 This is especially important with boardmachines, because if this is not done, the board might not be turned off after the tests.

 So, the line you see here requests a new labhost object from TBot so we can interact with it.